Friday, October 30, 2009

 Brunswick, ME (USA)

-Planning to leave at 1030L - more confusion, though.
-Actually had a chance to get some food and souvenirs at 0900L because there were some problems with our clearance (again).
-Carina stressed out about the way things have been going (everything via computers not working out the way she likes).
-However, this trip was completely different than what I've experienced over the last seven years - I used paper and face-to-face interactions with the locals to get things to work the way I wanted them to.
+I slept well in the Mid-Atlantic Lodge (Air Force Inns) on Lajes Air Base.
+I thought we were planning to leave at 1030L but there was even more confusion about the itinerary (will it ever end?), though.
+Took advantage of the chance to get some food and souvenirs at 0900L because there were some problems with our clearance (again).
+Carina was very stressed out about the way things have been going (everything via computers not working out the way she likes).
+However, this trip was completely different than what I've experienced over the last seven years.
+Typically, I've used paper and face-to-face interactions with the locals to get things to work the way I wanted them to.
 This trip has been all about making changes with people who are located at computer hubs - we've never talked to them at all.
 I finally took it on my self to get our weather brief from the Portuguese forecaster at the airfield - that took 15 minutes and I was able to get away from Carina's worries...
 Still, we left late again.
 Flight over to Brunswick was OK - had to fly as efficiently as possible to make it without a fuel stop.
 Turn through there went good, too - it is a shame that they will soon close this field...
 While we were on the ground, found out that my trip back to Fort Worth with our aircraft had changed (again - aaaggghhh!!!).
 Instead of stopping for fuel there, the crew was going to try to fly all the way to San Diego.
 That meant that I was out of luck for getting home tonight.
 Eventually got some help from our travel office - they put me on a flight out of Norfolk that would depart soon after our landing in Virginia Beach.
 What it meant, though, was that I had to forego flying the last leg and instead had to re-pack for the flight.
-Bolted from the plane to the Norfolk airport as soon as we landed (1600) - and I barely made the 1815 departure...
-Final outcome was that I got back to DFW around 2030L (extremely worn out).
-Good to see the kids (made it in time for Halloween!).
-Home around 2200.
+Bolted from the plane (1600L) and had to set up an immediate ride with the squadron duty driver.
+After arriving at the Norfolk International Airport, I barely made it to the gate for the 1815 departure.
+Once again, I was flying on American Airlines - fortunately, they were on time today...
+Final outcome was that I got back to DFW around 2030L and, after getting help from another duty driver from my office (I paid the tolls again), I arrived at home by 2200 (feeling extremely worn out).
+Good to see the kids - I even made it in time for (an early) Halloween!
+My thoughts on this trip are very complicated - as always, flight time is great.
+On the flip side, there was too much stress, constant (and some unnecessary) changes to the itinerary and people on their own plan while the rest of us waited for them.
+To top it off, the crew that "couldn't stop through Fort Worth" stopped instead in Kansas - probably about the time that I was getting on the flight out of Norfolk.
+Overall, I miss the "normal" routines of previous flights: calm and predictable people; satisfying days of work (including the sense that I've gotten the job done as scheduled) and relaxing overnight stops.
+Hope I get to see that next time..

 Thursday, October 29, 2009